rluo24/Care-Ot/README.md

   - users can choose from "nutrition", "time management", "sleeping", and "positive mental health" categories which include tips and strategies to help them improve their health and wellbeing

 Meditation tab:
+  - users can select categories with different meditation or calming sounds to help them de-stress and relax

 Additional Resourses: